 What to see in Brixen?
 Brixen (in Italian Bressanone) is a lovely town North-East of Bolzano, South Tyrol (Alto Adige in Italian).
 It’s the most ancient town in South Tyrol, with over 1000 years of history, once seat of an ecclesiastical principate.
 It is also an important mountain resort, both in winter and in summer.
 The closest mountain, the Plose, is reachable thanks to a cable lift located 15 minutes by car off the center.

-In fact the street signs or shop signs are both in German and in Italian.
+In fact, the street signs or shop signs are both in German and in Italian.
 Plus, if you have nordic looks (like my husband), people tend to address you in German.
 Not me, though.
 It’s rather evident I’m Italian.
-But of course, everybody speak Italian, too.
+But of course, everybody speaks Italian, too.
 Even if their German accent is pretty strong.

 What to see in Brixen

 The town is surrounded by walls, dating back to the year 1000.
 The gates are 4: Porta Sabiona, Porta San Michele (annexed to the White Tower), Porta del Chiostro (East) e Porta Sole o Porta Croce (West).

 It is a small but lovely garden located just next to the town walls.
 It dates back to 1570 (Renaissance style), as the garden of the Bishop Palace.
 Now it is open to the public.

 Past Porta del Sole, next to the Hofgarten, you’ll see a tiny church in the middle of the street.
 It is now devoted to the evangelical cult.

 Via dei Portici Maggiori and via dei Portici Minori

 They are the most beautiful streets in town, still retaining their medieval character.
 The buildings, with colorful facades and bowindows, are rather high.
 In fact, in ancient times the ground floor hosted the shops, the first floor the offices and the upper floors people’s dwellings.